ariawisp/codex/docs/integrations/codexpc.md

 - The `codexpc` daemon and client library are available at `../codexpc`.
 - The native provider for Codex (macOS-only) uses XPC directly; on non‑macOS, a CLI shim is used for smoke tests.
+- Prefill is rendered to tokens using Harmony in-process (Rust) and sent over XPC.
+Streaming uses Harmony parser events (final-only deltas by default) with tool call parity.

 Getting started with `codexpc`: